The Planet Birdsong Foundation works with organizations of all sizes from

 the acoustic characteristics and variations of all 700 bird species in

 their country.
-Data collection and verification will be managed in
+Data collection and verification is managed in Rwanda; Planet Birdsong

 We are developing citizen science programmes to increase local